Marker Logo

 Topics.
 This historical marker is listed in these topic lists: EducationIndustry & CommerceSettlements & Settlers.
 A significant historical year for this entry is 1856.

 Location.
-38° 53.526′ N, 89° 24.833′ W. Marker is in Greenville, Illinois, in Bond County.
-Marker is on West Main Street just west of North 3rd Street (Illinois Route 127), on the right when traveling west.
+Marker is missing.
+It was located near 38° 53.526′ N, 89° 24.833′ W. Marker was in Greenville, Illinois, in Bond County.
+It was on West Main Street just west of North 3rd Street (Illinois Route 127), on the right when traveling west.
 Marker is mounted on the building that houses Strategic Financial Services - Royal Alliance.
 Touch for map.
-Marker is at or near this postal address: 311 West Main Street, Greenville IL 62246, United States of America.
+Marker was at or near this postal address: 311 West Main Street, Greenville IL 62246, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Turret Building (a few steps from this marker); Bond County Veterans Memorial (within shouting distance of this marker); History of Greenville-Bond County (within shouting distance of this marker); Greenville (within shouting distance of this marker); J. R. Bennett Building
+At least 8 other markers are within walking distance of this location: Bond County Veterans Memorial (within shouting distance of this marker); History of Greenville-Bond County (within shouting distance of this marker); Greenville (within shouting

 Paid Advertisement